kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 Let us briefly consider a few tempting options that are likely to raise eyebrows in the Go community, in all but the rarest of circumstances.

+### Defer, Panic, Recover

 The first is called [Defer, Panic, and Recover][golang-blog-defer-panic-recover], where `panic` and `recover` are used to simulate the effects of `throw` and `catch` in other languages like Java and C#.
 There are a few points worth noting here:

-* Although the authors do [cite a case where it's used in Go standard libraries][json-decode], note that these details are never exposed to the client.  `panic` is used for specific circumstances, and - outside of this function - is reserved for the truly catastrophic, non-recoverable events (like not being able to allocate memory).
+* Although the authors do [cite a case where it's used in Go standard libraries][json-decode], note that these details are never exposed to the client.
+Outside of this function, `panic` is reserved for truly catastrophic, non-recoverable errors (much like the [`Error` class in Java][java-error]).
 * The theoretical argument that exceptions break Referential Transparency.
 Martin Odersky describes this well in his book [Functional Programming in Scala][fp-in-scala-book].
-If you don't have access to the book, his [examples are on GitHub][fp-in-scala-example], and there is a [concise explanation in this answer][stackoverflow-referential-transparency].
+To sum it up: code that can throw an exception can evaluate to different values depending on whether or not it is surrounded in a `try/catch` block, so the programmer has to be aware of more, global context.
+There's a nice [example of this on GitHub][fp-in-scala-example] and a [concise explanation in this answer][stackoverflow-referential-transparency].
 * The practical argument that it can be [difficult to distinguish correct and incorrect exception-based code][chen-harder-to-recognize].